The Morse theory of \v{C}ech and Delaunay complexes: Background

 To provide an intuition for the concept, we note that the pairs in a discrete gradient correspond to elementary collapses \cite[Chapter III]{Edelsbrunner2010Computational}, except that the lower-dimensional simplex does not have to be free.
 An elementary collapse can be realized continuously by a deformation retraction.
 This implies that if we can transform a simplicial complex, $K$, to another, $K'$, using a sequence of such elementary collapses, then the two complexes have the same homotopy type.
 In fact, the implied relation is slightly stronger, which is usually expressed by saying that $K$ and $K'$ are \emph{simple-homotopy equivalent} \cite{Cohen1973Course}.
 We say that $K$ collapses onto $K'$ and write $K \searrow K'$.
-A discrete gradient can encode a collapse \cite{Forman1998Morse}: \begin{theorem}[Collapsing Theorem] Let $K$ be a simplicial complex with a discrete gradient $V$, and let $K' \subseteq K$ be a subcomplex.
+A discrete gradient can encode a collapse \cite{Forman1998Morse}: \begin{theorem}[Gradient Collapsing Theorem] Let $K$ be a simplicial complex with a discrete gradient $V$, and let $K' \subseteq K$ be a subcomplex.
 If $K \setminus K'$ is a union of pairs in $V$, then $K \searrow K'$. \end{theorem} We say that the collapse from~$K$ to~$K'$ is \emph{induced by $V$.}

-\paragraph{Generalized discrete Morse theory} To generalize discrete Morse theory, we recall that an \emph{interval} in the face relation of $K$ is a subset of the form
+\paragraph{Generalized discrete Morse theory} To generalize discrete Morse theory we recall that an \emph{interval} in the face relation of $K$ is a subset of the form

 The interval is non-empty iff $P$ is a face of $R$.
-In this case, the interval contains both simplices, and we refer to $P$ as its \emph{lower bound} and to $R$ as its \emph{upper bound}.
+In this case, the interval contains both simplices -- which may be the same -- and we refer to $P$ as its \emph{lower bound} and to $R$ as its \emph{upper bound}.
 Borrowing from the nomenclature of \cite{Freij2009Equivariant}, we call a partition $W$ of $K$ into intervals a \emph{generalized discrete vector field}.
 Indeed, a discrete vector field is the special case in which all intervals are either singletons or pairs.
-Suppose now that there is a function $f \colon K \to \Rspace$ that satisfies $f(P) \leq f(Q)$ whenever $P$ is a face of $Q$ with equality iff $P$ and $Q$ belong to a common interval in $W$.
+Suppose now that there is a function $f \colon K \to \Rspace$ that satisfies $f(P) \leq f(Q)$ whenever $P$ is a face of $Q$, with equality holding in this case iff $P$ and $Q$ belong to a common interval in $W$.
 Then $f$ is called a \emph{generalized discrete Morse function} and $W$ is its \emph{generalized discrete gradient}.
-Occasionally, we will alternatively call $W$ an \emph{acyclic} generalized discrete vector field.
 If an interval contains only one simplex, then we call the interval \emph{singular}, the simplex a \emph{critical simplex}, and the value of the simplex a \emph{critical value} of $f$.